 Smart EV chargers automatically adjust the amount of electricity sent to your EV based on timing and load factors.
 Some smart EV charging stations can also provide your data usage.

-- You need to confirm with your municipality or Technical Safety BC if your home is eligible for a charger installation, and whether permits are required before and after installation.
+- You need to confirm with your municipality or Technical Safety BC if your home is eligible for a charger installation, and what permits you need.

 - How much current (amperage) does the EV need to charge?